Staging-ready, not production-ready

 A permissioned consortium settlement chain, in Rust.

-Not a public L1.
-Not a DeFi chain.
+Not a permissionless L1.
+No on-Syntarie DEX (trading lives on Base Uniswap v3).
 A bounded, known-operator ledger with private-first transaction submission, bounded native contracts, and a transparent engineering process.

 ~92%